intelsdi-x/snap-integration-kubernetes/run/docker/README.md

 #### d) Loading Snap plugins inside running container - CPU collector plugin example
 Inside a container you may use many different Snap plugins.
 Most of them require configuration.
 All of the plugins requirements can be found in their documentation.

-In this section we show how to configure and load CPU plugin collector https://github.com/intelsdi-x/snap-plugin-collector-cpu inside a container.
-The documentation of the Snap CPU plugin collector can be found here: https://github.com/intelsdi-x/snap-plugin-collector-cpu/blob/master/README.md.
+In this section we show how to configure and load [CPU plugin collector](https://github.com/intelsdi-x/snap-plugin-collector-cpu) inside a container.
+The documentation of the Snap CPU plugin collector can be found [here](https://github.com/intelsdi-x/snap-plugin-collector-cpu/blob/master/README.md).
 As it is stated in the documentation, the CPU plugin collector gathers information from the file `/proc/stat` residing in the host machine.
 Running this plugin inside the container requires mapping of this file inside of the container.
 The original host file `/proc/stat` has to be available inside of the container.
 This means that we have to adjust Snap container in order to be able to use CPU plugin inside it.

 In a Docker container mapping of the files is done with the addition of `-v` flag when running the container.
 ```sh